T3tsuo/EverstoneFarming/README.md

 ## Rest of the team suggestion:
 * Best if as many pokemons as you can uses exp. shares to clear battle logs quicker by gaining exp so program doesn't read old battle logs.
-    * Using Kricketot at least level 17 is ideal because it stop learning new moves.

 ## Key Slots:
 * Bike in 1st key slot.